forestdb/forestdb.org/models/bayesian-data-analysis.md

 # Moving the coin-weight "into" the cognitive model

-To get around this issue, we're going to have to posit that this biased-weight doesn't take on just one value, but rather a distribution of possible values.
+We can posit that people don't entertain just one biased-weight value, but rather a distribution of possible values.
 (Note: this is what Griffiths & Tenenbaum (2001) did.)

-## Enriched cognitive model: Theta ~ Uniform (0 , 1)
+Thus, while our above data analysis model put uncertainty over the biased-weight, but assumed that people used only one weight, whatever it was, we now want to place this uncertainty *within* the cognitive model.

-We now revisit our cognitive model (forgetting about the data analysis model for the time being).
-We move the `biased-weight` parameter from outside the model to inside the model.
+Forgetting about the data analysis model for the time being, we move the `biased-weight` parameter from outside the model to inside the model.
 Let's examine the behavior of this model with respect to two sequences of interest.

 ~~~